-Have you ever travelled for a festival?
+Have you ever travelled to attend a festival?
 I think festivals are the perfect reason to pack your bags, head out and experience a destination at its most vibrant, bustling and colourful.
 I’ve travelled to Shetland for the Viking fire festival Up Helly Aa, to the Faroe Islands for the musical G!
 Festival and happened to visit Berneray during Berneray Week and managed to catch a traditional live music performance.
 Each of these visits was made extra special by connecting with locals who also participate in the festivals.
 Events like that turn locals and visitors alike into discoverers, break down boundaries and make for instant ice-breakers in conversations.

-That’s why I was super excited when VisitAberdeenshire and Aberdeen Festivals invited me to join this year’s North East Open Studios festival and meet some of the local artists in Aberdeen and Aberdeenshire.
+That’s why I was super excited when VisitAberdeenshire and Aberdeen Festivals invited me to join the North East Open Studios festival and meet some of the local artists in Aberdeen and Aberdeenshire.
 I packed my bag and road-tripped around the area for 3 days, meeting artists along the way and getting to the bottom of their art and their inspiration.

 Edinburgh is not Scotland’s only festival city!
 Aberdeen and the surrounding region of Aberdeenshire are home to a thriving festival landscape.
 Throughout the year, from February to November, Aberdeen Festivals presents 10 major cultural festivals covering a variety of art forms and speaking to all kinds of interests.
 Whether you love music, want to peek inside an artist’s studio space, enjoy a dance performance or learn new facts about science and technology – Aberdeen Festivals has an event for you.